Why Learn Mandarin Chinese language of all the choices?

 9. Competitive Advantage

-You will not be at advantage of getting a job or winning business deals between Indian MNCs seeking to do business with Chinese MNCs but also find yourself in a better position with companies from Hong Kong, Taiwan, Malaysia.
-Singapore, etc. places where the Chinese language is also useful.
+You will not only have the edge of getting a job or winning business deals between Indian firms seeking to do business with Chinese MNCs but also find yourself in a better position with companies from Hong Kong, Taiwan, Malaysia.
+Singapore, etc. where Chinese is also useful.

 10. Travel in Chinese-speaking Asia

 China and other countries in Asia, such as Taiwan, Honk Kong, Macau, Malaysia, and Singapore, where Mandarin is spoken, offer excellent travel destinations.

 You can visit China to see the beautiful landscape, megacities, vibrant culture, vast history, and delicious food.
 It will be a new experience on a more personal level.

 The incredibly beautiful country will be your unforgettable voyage.

 The breathtaking Merlion Park in Singapore, the famous casino in Macau, and the Great Walls of China are just some of the famous destinations you can visit during the holidays.